DinethPrabashana/core4/README.md

 ### CSV Export
 - **Flat Table**: Each row represents a single annotation action, with clear columns for inspection, transformer, image, action, annotation details, user, and timestamp.
+- **De-duplicated**: For each annotation, only the first occurrence (earliest timestamp) of each action type (added, edited, deleted) is included to avoid repeated entries from multiple saves.
 - **Columns:**
   - inspection_id
   - transformer_id